Simple Juicy Oven Roasted Whole Chicken Recipe

 • Don’t cook long: Baking it for too long can have the same effect.
 It will dry the chicken out and change the texture of the meat.

 • Aluminum foil?
-Aluminum foil isn’t needed for a baked chicken.
+Aluminum foil isn’t needed for a roasted chicken.
 Chicken isn’t tough meat, so using aluminum foil to make it tender isn’t necessary.
-It’s already juicy, especially since we’re not cooking it long, which will preserve its juices.
+It’s already tender and juicy, especially since we’re not cooking it long, which helps preserve the juices.

 • Cooking time: You’ll know it’s done when the juices are clear or by sticking a thermometer in the center and getting an internal temperature of 165 F. Baking it for exactly 2 hours always worked for me.